samsaara/blog/_posts/2022-05-27-duckdb-tutorial.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>Notice that we didn’t declare df as a view, nor did we create any table.
+<p>Notice that we didn’t declare <code>df</code> as a view, nor did we create any table.
 DuckDB simply looks for any python variable that was declared before if the table name doesn’t exist.</p>

 </div>
 </div>